LuNi HomeJapanTokyoUeno Zoo

-Ueno Zoo with Kids
+Ueno Zoo with Kids (2026): Tickets, Prices & Family Guide

 Tokyo’s Ueno Zoo (上野動物園), officially known as the Ueno Zoological Gardens, is the oldest zoo in Japan and remains one of Tokyo’s most beloved family attractions.
-From giant pandas crunching bamboo to monkeys swinging overhead, every corner feels alive with energy.
-Families planning a visit will find that Ueno Zoo tickets are affordable, with admission giving access to a full day of discovery, from elephants and tigers to capybaras soaking in warm baths.
-Nestled inside Ueno Park, the zoo is both an animal adventure and a cultural journey for kids and parents alike.
+From polar bears diving into the water to monkeys swinging overhead, every corner feels alive with energy.

 Why Ueno Zoo is Great for Families with Kids